Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

 The education system is also vital for spreading awareness in making decisions and delivering rights/duties at every stage.

-Its existence is the need of time to provide the right choice to the right person.
+Its existence is the need for time to provide the right choice to the right person.

 For better education, the best system of education is essential and compulsory for our bright future.
 Then India will be a rising India.